RaunakDey/VIMIMO_paper/README.md

 *By Raunak Dey, 2025*

 This is the repository for the paper -- if you want to take a more detailed look you may find our project [VIMIMO](https://github.com/RaunakDey/VIMIMO-Virus-Microbe-modeller/) useful.
 In this repository all the ODE models, the Bayesian scripts and figure generating scripts can be found.
-The Bayesian analysis is performed used DRAM-MCMC algorithm using the open-sourced mcmcstat package.
+The Bayesian analysis is performed used DRAM-MCMC algorithm (gradient free approach) using the open-sourced mcmcstat package.

 ## Requirements and installation